 - Associated travel costs.

-The next deadline for the CashBack for Creativity Targeted Fund is 3 April 2017.
+The last deadline for the CashBack for Creativity Targeted Fund was 3 April 2017.

 The application should explain which of the target groups that the project will engage, and should demonstrate how the project will recruit and engage these young people.